ethan-ou/vscode-gift/README.md

 This extension provides code snippets, which allow you to quickly scaffold questions in the GIFT format.

-To activate a snippet, start typing the name of a question type into the editor (e.g. `multiple choice question`, `short answer question`).
+To activate the snippet dropdown, start typing the name of a question type into the editor (e.g. `multiple choice question`, `short answer question`).
 A full list can be found in the [Snippet Reference section](#snippet-reference).
-Visual Studio Code will automatically suggest a template that corresponds to this question type.

-You can select a snippet by pressing the `UP` and `DOWN` arrow keys on your keyboard.
+Select a snippet by pressing the `UP` and `DOWN` arrow keys on your keyboard.
 To preview a snippet, click on the small icon on the right of the dropdown.

 Once you've found the relevant snippet, press `ENTER`.
 Visual Studio Code will insert a template at the cursor location.